Samir-Rashid/Samir-Rashid.github.io/_posts/2025-03-07-linux-spelunking.md

 ```c
 mprotect(0x403000, 4096, PROT_READ)     = 0
 ```

-The pwning blog post in [further reading](#further-reading) explains more, but, to simplify, this line makes the table entries read only.
+This line makes the table entries read only.
+The pwning blog post in [further reading](#further-reading) explains more.
 In context of our program, this means that the entire GOT got resolved and then marked as read only for security.

 <details markdown="1">